josdejong/mathjs/docs/options.md

   Where possible, the type of matrix output from functions is determined from the function input: An array as input will return an Array, a Matrix as input will return a Matrix.
-In case of no matrix as input, the type of output is determined by the option `math.matrix.defaultType`.
+In case of no matrix as input, the type of output is determined by the option `options.matrix.defaultType`.
 In case of mixed matrix inputs, a matrix will be returned always.
 - `number.defaultType`.
 The default type of numbers.
 Available values are:
   `"number"` (default) or `"bignumber"`.
 Big numbers have higher precision